aw31/empirical-ntks/README.md

 ## Implementation

 We pursue a very simple strategy for computing the empirical NTK: compute the `N x P` Jacobian matrix (for `N` samples and `P` parameters) and multiply it with its transpose.
 To make this computation feasible, we compute the Jacobian matrix in chunks along the `P` axis with matrices of size `N x P0` (where `P0` is set by `--grad-chunksize`).
 We store this (still large) matrix in RAM.
 For each chunk, we then compute the `N x N` matrix obtained by multiplying each chunk by its transpose; for each such computation, we again chunk along the `P` axis (and optionally along the `N` axis), sending each matrix multiplication to the GPU.
-This latter multiplication step is typically the bottleneck in computation time.
+This latter matrix multiplication step is typically the bottleneck in computation time.

 By optimizing data transfer, increasing GPU utilization, and parallelizing with care, our implementation improves significantly over naive baselines.
 See `ntk.py` for implementation details.